Aaron-Bopp/TIM/00_Meta/Primary Sources/Classes/Analogies_of_Religious_Violence_in_Minec.md

 Building 429, "Where I Belong," *Listen to the Sound*.
 Produced by Jason Ingram and Rusty Varenkamp.
 2011.

 Campbell, Heidi A., Rachel Wagner, Shanny Luft, Rabia Gregory, Gregory Price Grieve, and Xenia Zeiler.
-"Gaming Religionworlds: Why Religious Studies Should Pay Attention to [[Religion]] in Gaming." *[[Journal]] of the American Academy of [[Religion]]* 84:3 (September 2016): 641-64.
+"Gaming Religionworlds: Why Religious Studies Should Pay Attention to [[religion]] in Gaming." *[[Journal]] of the American Academy of [[religion]]* 84:3 (September 2016): 641-64.

 Deleuze, Gilles and Felix Guattari. *A Thousand Plateaus: [[Capitalism]] and Schizophrenia*.
 Translated by Brian Massumi.
 Minneapolis, Minn.: University of Minnesota, 2007.